Legendary Television Host Regis Philbin Dead at 88 - E! Online

 "His family and friends are forever grateful for the time we got to spend with him–for his warmth, his legendary sense of humor, and his singular ability to make every day into something worth talking about," the family's statement continued.
 "We thank his fans and admirers for their incredible support over his 60-year career and ask for privacy as we mourn his loss."

+Throughout his decades-long career, the television host won Daytime Emmy Awards for Outstanding Talk Show Host for Live! in 2001 and in 2011.
+He also earned a Daytime Emmy Award for Outstanding Game Show Host for Who Wants to Be a Millionaire?

+In 2008, he earned the Lifetime Achievement Award from the Daytime Emmy Awards.

+At this time it's unclear if a public memorial service will be held in his honor.
 E!
 News has reached out to the late host's representatives for comment, and has yet to receive a response.

-At this time it's unclear if a public memorial service will be held in his honor.